jellysquider/accesscontrol/README.md

 ## API Overview

 For security, all API endpoints are only accessible to users who connect from an IP address matching the environment variable `LOCAL_INTERNET_ADDRESS`.
 This should be configured as the internet address of the space so that only users connected to the Double Union Wi-Fi and in proximity of the space can unlock the door.
+We should assume an attacker could gain access to the Wi-Fi network, so this check is only for proximity to prevent a member from accidentally unlocking the space when they are not physically present.
+Additional credentials must be provided to unlock the door securely, described below.

 This address could be rotated by our ISP, and it would be ideal for us to dynamically identify this address in the future.
 The space IP should always available via Dynamic DNS at `doubleunion.tplinkdns.com`